Zigzag House: Style

-The Zigzag House is seen as an example of the Sarasota School of Architecture."
-The building was designed by Tollyn Twitchell whose father Ralph Twitchell, is thought of as the founder of the Sarasota School of Architecture.
+The Zigzag House is seen as an example of the Sarasota School of Architecture.
+The building was designed by Tollyn Twitchell, whose father, Ralph Twitchell, is thought of as the founder of the Sarasota School.
 The building is classified as mid-century modern architecture and it is designed in the style of the Sarasota School.
 The home has square open spaces inside with a large roof overhang layered behind the main space adding to the indoor/outdoor quality of that space.
 It features large windows.

 Design

 In 1959 Twitchell designed the home with a unique roofline.
-The home has been nicknamed the “Zigzag House” based on its unique sawtooth roofline and it is located in Sarasota Florida.
+The home has been nicknamed the "Zigzag House" based on its unique sawtooth roofline and it is located in Sarasota, Florida.
 The house was designed for a philanthropist named Rita Adler.
 Sydney and Rita Adler were supporters of the circus arts.

 There are two separate wings within the house with the main space bridging between them.
-The master bedroom with a separate dressing room, shower and a bathtub, a study and library/media room in one wing and.
-Two bedrooms with individual bathrooms are located in the other section of the home with a spare room for occasional guests located between.
+The master bedroom with a separate dressing room, shower and a bathtub, a study and library/media room in one wing and two bedrooms with individual bathrooms are located in the other section of the home with a spare room for occasional guests located between.
 This space is also a connected to the main living room of the home to allow openness in that direction.
 The kitchen follows the open-concept floor plan.
 The pool area serves as an extension of the main space allowing open views to the pool and garden.

 The sawtooth roof structure is made with a honeycomb material which comes from a mid-century design.
 Following the design elements of the Sarasota School of Architecture, the home attempts to seamlessly combine indoor and outdoor spaces.
 The home has built-in furniture, and curved cabinetry.